oslabs-beta/ASTRO/README.md

 ## About Astro

-Serverless architecture is becoming increasingly popular in today's tech landscape.
-It offers cost-effective benefits as serverless functions are billed only when they are invoked.
-Amazon's Web Services (AWS) is a giant in the serverless space and is widely utilized by various companies.
+Serverless architecture is an exciting mainstay of cloud computing.
+Amazon's Web Services (AWS) Lambda is a giant in the serverless space and is widely utilized by various companies.
+Its event-driven paradigm to building distributed, on-demand infrastructure is also cost-effective since Lambda functions are billed only when they are executed.
+This reduces the physical need for servers, eliminating expensive hosting costs just to keep a server running even if it’s not in use.
 One issue is that navigating through the AWS console can be daunting and frustrating.
 Specifically, to measure a user's lambda functions, there are too many options and this massive flexibility proves cumbersome when one only needs to visualize specific metrics at a glance.

 As a way to solve this, we built Astro: a free, open-source lambda function monitoring tool that users can connect to their AWS account to securely and easily monitor and track key metrics.